rust-lang/rust/src/doc/reference.md

 the enclosing block instead, as using the enclosing statement (the `let` declaration) would be a guaranteed error (since a pointer to the temporary would be stored into a variable, but the temporary would be freed before the variable could be used).

 The compiler uses simple syntactic rules to decide which values are being assigned into a `let` binding, and therefore deserve a longer temporary lifetime.
+We express them more formally based on three grammars:

+1. `E&`, which matches expressions like `&<rvalue>` that own a pointer into the stack.

+2. `P&`, which matches patterns like `ref x` or `(ref x, ref y)` that produce ref bindings into the value they are matched against or something (at least partially) owned by the value they are matched against.
+(By partially owned, I mean that creating a binding into a ref-counted or managed value would still count.)

+3. `ET`, which matches both rvalues like `foo()` as well as lvalues based on rvalues like `foo().x[2].y`.

+With these grammers, a subexpression `<rvalue>` that appears in a let initializer `let pat [: ty] = expr` has an extended temporary lifetime if any of the following conditions are met:

+1. `pat` matches `P&` and `expr` matches `ET` (covers cases where `pat` creates ref bindings into an rvalue produced by `expr`)
+2. `ty` is a borrowed pointer and `expr` matches `ET` (covers cases where coercion creates a borrow)
+3. `expr` matches `E&` (covers cases `expr` borrows an rvalue that is then assigned to memory (at least partially) owned by the binding)

 Here are some examples: